 Don't miss out on free childcare

-All children aged 3 and 4 years old are eligible for free early education for up to 15 hours a week.
-The Government is increasing this to 30 hours a week for working parents earning the equivalent of the National Minimum wage for 16 hours per week from September 2017.
+The Government is increasing this to 30 hours a week (for up to 38 weeks of the academic year) for working* parents earning the equivalent of the National Minimum wage for 16 hours per week from 1 September 2017.
+This is known as ‘extended entitlement.’
+In Plymouth, providers may offer up to 12 or 24 funded hours per week ‘stretched’ over 47.5 weeks per year.

 Working parents in receipt of Universal Credit may be entitled to receive the childcare costs element of Universal Credit.
 This means that they can be reimbursed up to 85% of their eligible childcare costs for childcare which enables them to take up paid work.
 Parents can see what help they can get with the cost of childcare via the Childcare Choices website